 - Protecting the healthier spouse, where applicable, to ensure the spouse has adequate resources and income to maintain their ability to remain at home.

-Types of Services Offered:
+Types of Services Offered by a Medicaid Lawyer:

 - Long-term planning through estate planning techniques.